-The oven must be placed on a flat, stable surface.
-Place the front surface of the door 3 inches (7.6 cm) or more from the counter top edge to avoid accidental tipping of the microwave oven during normal use.
-For proper operation, the oven must have sufficient airflow.
-Allow 4 inches (10.16cm) of space between oven top, sides,

-- rear and adjacent surfaces. (a) DO NOT block air vents.
-If they are blocked during - operation, the oven may overheat and be damaged.(b) DO NOT place oven near a hot, damp surface such as a gas or electric range, sink, or dishwasher.

-(c) DO NOT operate oven when room humidity is excessive.
+- 1. The oven must be placed on a flat, stable surface.
+Place the front 3.
+If a long cord or extension cord is used, surface of the door 3 inches (7.6 cm) or more from the counter top edge to avoid accidental tipping of the microwave oven during normal use.
+For proper operation, the oven must have sufficient air flow.
+Allow 3 inches (7.6 cm) of space on both sides of the oven and 2 inches (5 cm) of space on top of the oven. - (a) DO NOT block air vents.
+If they are blocked during operation, the oven may overheat and be damaged. - (b) DO NOT place oven near a hot, damp surface such as a gas or electric range, or dishwasher. - (c) DO NOT operate oven when room humidity is excessive. - 2.
 This oven is manufactured for household use only.
 It is not approved or tested for mobile vehicle, marine, or commercial use.